eml2170/sctower/README.md

 1. Ensure Python is installed on your system
 2. Install Pygame: `pip install pygame`
 3. Run the game: `python game.py`

+## Asset Generation

+The game includes:
+- Auto-generated placeholder graphics for all units
+- Procedurally generated sound effects

+For custom assets:
+- Place custom unit images in the `assets/images/` directory
+- Place custom sound effects in the `assets/sounds/` directory

 ## Tips for Success